shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

-Q: Why are assembly programmers always saoking wet?
+Q: Why are assembly programmers always soaking wet?
 A: Because they work below C level.

 * * *